PaddlePaddle/FastDeploy/docs/get_started/installation/nvidia_gpu.md

 FastDeploy provides precompiled GPU operator wheel packages for quick setup without building the entire source code.
 This method currently supports **SM90 architecture (e.g., H20/H100)** and **CUDA 12.6** environments only.

-> By default, `build.sh` will automatically attempt to use the precompiled operators.
+> By default, `build.sh` compiles all custom operators from source.To use the precompiled package, enable it with the `FD_USE_PRECOMPILED` parameter.
-> If the environment does not meet the requirements or the corresponding commit wheel is unavailable, it will automatically fall back to `4.
+> If the precompiled package cannot be downloaded or does not match the current environment, the system will automatically fall back to `4.
 Build Wheel from Source`.

 First, install paddlepaddle-gpu.
 For detailed instructions, please refer to the [PaddlePaddle Installation Guide](https://www.paddlepaddle.org.cn/).